Buko Pandan Recipe

 How do I store this?

 Buko Pandan can last for up to 4-5 days refrigerated in an airtight container.
-You can prepare this a day in advance to serve to your guests the next day (I personally like this better, as it gives the gulaman a chance to subtly flavor and color the dessert).
+You can prepare this a day in advance to serve to your guests the next day.
+I wouldn’t recommend freezing this, as it can alter the over all texture of the cream and jelly!

 Looking for more delicious dessert ideas?
 You might love these: